Kimplul/bcgen/README.md

 Finally, note that the system doesn't assign any specific usage conventions to registers.
-You are responsible for maintaining an ABI of some kind, with stack/frame register(s), callee-save vs. caller-save, etc. How the stack should be passed to the bytecode is still TODO, at the moment you can preallocate the stack and pass it in as an immediate to an instruction, but this feels clunky and I don't like it.
+You are responsible for maintaining an ABI of some kind, with stack/frame register(s), callee-save vs. caller-save, etc.

 # Slow compilation times